-In this activity the Certification Authority (the Certifier) i.e., the manager of the certification process) submits to the DAA a report detailing all findings from the certification process.
+In this activity the Certification Authority (i.e., the manger of the certification process) submits to the Designated Approving Authority a report detailing all findings from the certification process.
 If the process has been successful, the DAA formally accepts the (positive) recommendation and the outcome is accreditation.
 If change is required, an Interim Approval to Operate may be granted and, all or part of the certification effort is revisited.
 The following elements are identified:

 - Access Control Policies.
 Access control policies implemented in the system to be certified must be explained to the DAA.
 Included in this explanation are descriptions of who makes authorization decisions and on what basis as well as the effectiveness of the implementation from the standpoint of the requirements.
 The certifier recommends changes, if necessary. - Administrative Security Policies and Procedures.
 The certifier must consider not only those policies and procedures required by law, but also those additional policies and procedures that might be required by agency instruction or other organizational mechanism.
 The certifier must document to the DAA all applicable policies and procedures and the degree to which the system is in compliance, recommending countermeasures as needed to address any deficiencies. - Certification.
 This is a conditional recommendation, outlining (if necessary) conditions that must be met before a decision to accredit is recommended. - Presentation of Security Test and Evaluation Results.
-The objective is to communicate the results to management and technical personnel. - Identification of Potential Corrective Approaches - Determination of Residual Risk
+This might require translation, depending on the audience; however, the objective is to communicate the results to management and technical personnel. - Identification of Potential Corrective Approaches - Determination of Residual Risk

-Post-Accreditation
+2.2.4 Post-Accreditation